civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(3)** Subsections 28(6) and (7) of the Act are replaced by the following:

-    **(6)** The Minister may extend the time limit referred to in subsection (2) or any time limit established under subsection (5) by any period — up to a maximum of 90 days — that is necessary to take into account circumstances that are specific to the designated project or to **allow** the Agency to cooperate with a jurisdiction referred to in section 21.
+    **(6)** The Minister may extend the time limit referred to in subsection (2) or any time limit established under subsection (5) by any period — up to a maximum of 90 days — that is necessary to take into account circumstances that are specific to the designated project or to allow the Agency to cooperate with a jurisdiction referred to in section 21.

-    **(7)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (6) **by** any **period that is necessary to take into account circumstances that are specific to the designated project or to allow the Agency to cooperate with a jurisdiction referred to in section 21**.
+    **(7)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (6) by any period that is necessary to take into account circumstances that are specific to the designated project or to allow the Agency to cooperate with a jurisdiction referred to in section 21.

 ### Section 280